 These serious side effects are occurring in Abilify users who have no history of these problems prior to taking the medication, and in some cases, the compulsive behavior is so addictive that the individual requires professional help to curb the urges.
 While doctors aren’t exactly sure how Abilify works, they believe the medication, sometimes referred to as a “stabilizer,” acts on the neurotransmitters serotonin and dopamine in the brain.
 Under normal circumstances, people experience a “high,” or a feeling of pleasure, when the dopamine system is stimulated in response to a particular activity, but in people with certain mental health disorders, these systems are stimulated either excessively or not enough.

-decrease serotonin or dopamine, thereby correcting any imbalances.
+By acting on receptors in the brain that regulate mood and behavior, Abilify can increase or decrease serotonin or dopamine, thereby correcting any imbalances.
 However, researchers believe that Abilify may actually over-stimulate dopamine reward receptors in the brain, called dopamine 3 (D3) receptors, which can trigger compulsive behavior like pathological gambling and extreme overeating.
 According to one Abilify lawsuit filed in 2016, “an FDA report showed that Abilify accounted for at least fifty-four reports of compulsive or impulsive behavior problems, including thirty reports of compulsive gambling, twelve reports of impulsive behavior, nine reports of hypersexuality, and three reports of compulsive shopping.”

 September 2007 – Bristol-Myers Squibb agrees to pay $515 million to resolve federal charges against the company for illegally marketing Abilify to nursing homes, despite research showing the drug may cause death in elderly individuals with dementia.